TSFitPy-developers/TSFitPy/README.md

 - 16.06.2023 - finally added grid generation (hooray? please be sure to test before using it maybe? seems to work on my side though)
 - To generate the grid, you need to create a `synthetic_spectra_generation_configuration.cfg` file based on the one provided in `./input_files/`
-- It is very similar to the config for fitting (just less options) and it only has one extra parameter:
+- It is very similar to the config for fitting (just fewer options) and it only has one extra parameter:
   - `save_unnormalised_spectra` is a boolean, if True, then it will save the unnormalised synthetic spectra (each file would be 30% larger)
 - It uses similar `fitlist`, but that one is much more flexible (see example in `./input_files/synthetic_spectra_parameters`)
   - First column specifies columns (order not important).
 Most importantly to have `teff  logg  [Fe/H]`